Elementor vs Gutenberg: Key Differences Between Them

 Concluding Remarks

 But if you are looking for an advanced website design option, you may consider Elementor.
 In that case, you have to use both the Elementor and Gutenberg on your site.
-The first one is for designing and the second one is for content marketing.
+The first one is for design, and the second one is for content marketing.

 Wordpress Icon